dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/customisation/styling.md

 ### The Reason

-The benefits of explicitly defining the style class `dnb-style`, is that we then can use the components by their own, without effecting all the existing styled browser elements and tags.
+The benefits of explicitly defining the style class `dnb-style`, is that we then can use the components on their own, without effecting all the existing styled browser elements and tags.
 This gives use a kind of backwards compatibility.
 But it makes it also more flexible, like if we only want to apply our DNB style to a certain area of our web application.

 ## For Node based environments